-203.9 No building shall be constructed on any lot that does not have frontage on a street that has been accepted by the Town of North Hampton.
+203.9 No structure shall be constructed on any lot that does not have the minimum frontage that is required by applicable sections of the Town of North Hampton Zoning Ordinance on a street that has been accepted by the Town of North Hampton.
 For the purpose of this paragraph, a street that is located in the Town of North Hampton and is under construction may be considered at the discretion of the Building Inspector to be accepted only for the issuance of building permits thereon.
-3/12/1985
+3/12/1985, 3/10/2020